Skip to main content

 A standard physical is a snapshot in time meant to find existing disease.
 A personalized care plan is a forward-looking roadmap meant to prevent disease and optimize function over the next several decades.

-We update your personalized care plan whenever new data points emerge, typically after follow-up labs every 3 to 6 months or after a meaningful shift in wearable trends, life stage, or goals.
+We update your personalized care plan whenever new data points emerge, typically after follow-up labs every 3 to 6 months or after a meaningful change in wearable trends, life stage, or goals.

 You do not need a wearable to have a personalized care plan.
 A wearable provides high-resolution recovery data that helps us refine the plan, but advanced biomarkers and clinical evaluations alone can support a strong strategy.